sdss/python_template/{{cookiecutter.repo_name}}/STYLE.rst

 SDSS Python template and coding standards
 =========================================

-**Important: this is a pre-alpha version of this document.
-Please, look throughout the text and at the end of the document for a list of TODO/missing parts.**

 So you want to write some Python code.
 Congratulations, you've gotten to the right place!
 This repository has a dual purpose: it provides a template for a basic, but complete, Python package; and lists the coding